 I can’t even describe how broken I am, how tired I feel.
 I’ve got no words to enable another to understand the prison that my brain has become.
 The ache, the hollowness left in my heart – the utter and complete devastation not just for what has already happened but for what is yet to come.
 I don’t know how many more blows I can take, because I’m not fending them off, I’m taking them on the chin.

 It’s relentless.
 I just can’t escape it so that I can somehow work it out and live with it.
-Not just living without bitterness but actually continue to survive the emotional, spiritual and physical destruction.
+Not just living without bitterness but actually continuing to survive the emotional, spiritual and physical destruction.
 Oh to be able to escape, to flee from it all if not permanently then temporarily so that I can catch my breath and get my feet back under me.
-So that I can quiet the constantly striving voices in my minds.
+So that I can quiet the constantly striving voices in my mind.
 So I can find some peace.
 I’m so desperate for a little bit of peace!